mnruecke/WOTAN/README.md

 10. For using the HC-05 bluetooth module: a) connect it as indicated in the schematic in the Creator IDE and b) go into *main.c* and set the two variables *BLE_available* and *BLE_baud_rate* at the beginning to the correct values (see comments in code).

-11. Have fun and push the boundaries of MPI hardware development beyond beyond
+11. Push the boundaries of MPI hardware development beyond good and evil